noctuelles/42-fdf/README.md

 regard, all optimisation provided by the **-O3** flag is enable.

 Learn more about optimisation [here](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).

+	make norm
+Will check the norm on the whole project.

+Others rules are set according to 42's norm.
 ## Future improvements and features
 - [x] Color gradients based on the altitudes.
 - [x] Orthogonal top projection with colors.